Agoniii/caffe-parallel/README.md

  iii.
 Run examples/mnist/mpi_train_lenet.sh to train the net.
 You can modify the "-n 16" to set new process number, the "-host node11" is the node name in mpi_train_quick.sh script.
+(if you use GPUs, the process number is m+1, m is GPU number)
   iv.
 Acknowledgements
 ============================